agis/git-style-guide/README.md

   fixed ActiveModel::Errors deprecation messages failing when AR was used outside of Rails.
   ```

-* After the summary line, a blank line should follow and after that should come
+* After that should come a blank line followed by a more more thorough
-  a more thorough.
-It should be wrapped to *72* characters and describe *why*
+  description.
+It should be wrapped to *72 characters* and explain *why*
-  the change is needed, *how* it addresses the issue and any *side-effects*
+  the change is needed, *how* it addresses the issue and what *side-effects*
   it might have.

   It should also provide any pointers to related resources (eg. link to the